AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-env-variables.md

 ## Plugin Configuration

 These variables must be set _before_ the OpenTimelineIO python library is imported.
 They only impact the python library.
-The C++ has no environment variables.
+The C++ library has no environment variables.

 - `OTIO_PLUGIN_MANIFEST_PATH`: a ":" separated string with paths to .manifest.json files that contain OTIO plugin manifests.
 See: [Tutorial on how to write an adapter plugin](write-an-adapter).
 - `OTIO_DEFAULT_MEDIA_LINKER`: the name of the default media linker to use after reading a file, if "" then no media linker is automatically invoked.